AlirezaSaadatmand/Chat-App/README.md

-This uses sockets to communicate between server and the client
+This app uses sockets to communicate between server and client

 Server : send the received message to all other clients